 Financial Literacy is having the knowledge and skills to make educated decisions about your personal finances.
-Here at King’s, we want to assist students with providing the right financial tools.
+We want to assist students by providing them the right financial tools.

 Sources of income – money you have coming in: